AltyIbrhm/BellyButton/README.md

-# 🎯 BellyButton - Smart Meeting Point Finder
+# 🎯 HealthyBot - Smart Meeting Point Finder

-BellyButton is an intelligent web application that helps two people find the perfect meeting location by calculating the midpoint between their locations and suggesting nearby venues like restaurants, cafes, and parks.
+HealthyBot is an intelligent web application that helps two people find the perfect meeting location by calculating the midpoint between their locations and suggesting nearby venues like restaurants, cafes, and parks.

 ## ✨ Features